sf-wdi-22-23/modules-23/w02-working-with-objects/d4-drills/README.md

 The code in script.js has comments that list some problems with the sample project website.
 There are currently some bugs, but it should look like this:

 ![count es and link a lot site screenshot](result.png)

+Update the project code to fix the problems described in the comments.
+Note: the last one (alerting) is a stretch.